ITALIAN LANDSLIDE INVENTORY (IFFI)

 Main regulatory references and objectives

-Creation of the Landslide Inventory Map in Italy (Resolution of the Committee of Ministers for Technical Services and Interventions in Soil protection, 17/01/1997);
+Creation of the inventory map of landslide phenomena in Italy (Resolution of the Committee of Ministers for Technical Services and interventions in the soil protection sector, 17/01/1997).

-Collection, processing, archiving, and dissemination of data related to soil protection and hydrogeological instability across the entire national territory (Article 55 of Legislative Decree 152/2006 “Environmental Regulations”);
+Collection, processing, archiving and dissemination of data regarding soil protection and hydrogeological instability referring to the entire national territory (art.
+55 of Legislative Decree 152/2006 “Regulations on environmental matters”).

 DPSIR